broadinstitute/cromwell-task-monitor-bq/deploy/tutorial.md

 When you run our deployment script (see below), it will ask for a few parameters:

-- `DATASET_ID` is the name of BigQuery dataset where all monitoring tables will be stored.

 - `CROMWELL_TASK_SERVICE_ACCOUNT_EMAIL` is the email
   of the Service Account used by your Cromwell task instances.